lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verse 25.** *Angel's food.* So their manna was called, either,

-1\.Because it was provided and sent by the ministry of angels; or,
+1\.
+Because it was provided and sent by the ministry of angels; or,

-2\.Because it seemed to come down from heaven, the dwelling place of the angels; or,
+2\.
+Because it seemed to come down from heaven, the dwelling place of the angels; or,

-3\.To set forth the excellency of this bread, that it was meat, as one would say, fit for angels, if angels needed meat.
+3\.
+To set forth the excellency of this bread, that it was meat, as one would say, fit for angels, if angels needed meat.

 And so, indeed, the exceeding glory of Stephen's countenance is set forth by this, that they "saw his face as it had been the face of an angel, "Ac 6:15; and Paul calls an excellent tongue, "the tongue of angels, "1Co 13:1. *Arthur Jackson.*